Inflammatory breast cancer (IBC) is a rare, but aggressive form of locally advanced breast cancer.

 Research is ongoing to improve treatment for IBC.

-We encourage you to talk with your health care provider about whether there is a clinical trial you can join.
+We encourage you to talk with your health care provider about whether there's a clinical trial you can join.

-BreastCancerTrials.org in collaboration with Susan G. Komen® offers a custom matching service to help you find clinical trials on inflammatory breast cancer.
+BreastCancerTrials.org in collaboration with Susan G. Komen® offers a custom matching service to help you find a clinical trial on inflammatory breast cancer.

 Learn more about clinical trials.